xianggebenben/IVGD/README.md

 python pretrain.py # train the graph diffusion model.

-python main.py # train the source localization model, which is the inverse of the graph model.
+python main.py # train the source localization model, which is the inverse of the graph diffusion model.

 ## Citation